MatixAndr09/Kozlowski/README.md

 ## Usage

+**TOOL WORK IN PROGRESS**

-This tool is single use only.
+~~This tool is single use only.
 It uses a discord webhook and then impolodes itself after stealing information.
 (That means the webhook will be deleted)